observabilitystack/docker-graylog/README.md

 docker pull observabilitystack/graylog:3.1.2
 ```

-## Monitoring Graylog with Prometheus
+## Kubernetes: Monitoring Graylog with Prometheus

-To start monitoring your Graylog instance with Prometheus, add the following annotations to your deployment.
-When using Graylog in production, keep an eye on the internal graylog queues and threading.
+To start monitoring your Graylog instance with Prometheus, add the following annotations to your
+[Kubernetes](https://kubernetes.io/) deployment.
+When using Graylog in production, I recommend
+keeping an eye on the internal graylog queues and threading.

 ```yaml
 apiVersion: apps/v1